 Jamil's mother tries to find an in-network pediatric psychiatrist within a reasonable distance.
 Amerigroup's provider directory lists three pediatric psychiatrists within a 50-mile radius.
 One has closed his practice.
 One is not accepting new patients.
 The third has a 9-month wait for new patient appointments.
 By comparison, Amerigroup's medical/surgical specialist network includes pediatric cardiologists, pediatric pulmonologists, and pediatric gastroenterologists within 25 miles, generally accepting new patients within two to three weeks.

 This is a network adequacy NQTL parity issue.
 Under the 2024 MHPAEA Final Rule (and increasingly under the Medicaid parity framework as well), plans must analyze network composition and outcomes data showing whether NQTLs result in disparate access.
-The 2024 CMS managed care access rule, CMS-2439-F published in May 2024, also requires Medicaid managed care plans to meet quantitative network adequacy standards based on time, distance, and appointment wait times.
+The CMS Medicaid and CHIP Managed Care Access, Finance, and Quality Final Rule (CMS-2439-F), published May 10, 2024 with an effective date of July 9, 2024, also requires states to establish and enforce maximum appointment wait-time standards (including for outpatient mental health and SUD services) and strengthens network-adequacy oversight, including secret-shopper surveys.
 The combination of CMS-2439-F and parity requirements creates strong enforcement leverage when BH network access is materially worse than med/surg network access.

 Jamil's parity rights and pathways: